mcelle888/Wedding_Planner/README.md

 [Pep8 Guide Link](https://peps.python.org/pep-0008/#class-names)

-Code was written using python and following PEP8 Styling Guide linked above.
+The source code was written using python and following PEP8 Styling Guide linked above.
 Some notable styling features followed include:

 1. Four line indenting
-2. Adherance to naming conventions (e.g. CapWord for classes and exceptions, lowercase and underscores forr functions and variables)
+2. Adherance to naming conventions (e.g. CapWord for classes and exceptions, lowercase and underscores for functions and variables)
 3. Self is first argument for instance methods
 4. Line breaks occur before the binary operator for formulas
 5. Modules all have lower case names with underscores used to improve readability in some cases